Obama Starts Busy Week With Trips To Colo., Ariz.

 INSKEEP: Thank you.
 Glad to be back.
 When we talk about fierce Republican opposition, I want to play a little bit of tape here.
 This is Republican Senator Lindsey Graham in a heated discussion on ABC News.

-Senator LINDSEY GRAHAM (Republican, South Carolina): If this is going to be bipartisanship, the country is screwed.
+LINDSEY GRAHAM: If this is going to be bipartisanship, the country is screwed.
 I know bipartisanship when I see it.
 I participated in it.
 There's nothing about this process that's been bipartisan.

 INSKEEP: Cokie Roberts, the president was hoping for 80 votes in the Senate on his stimulus plan.
 It fell a little short.

 ROBERTS: The president's chief, one of his chief aides, David Axelrod, said yesterday the trajectory is horrible on unemployment, and he's hoping that this stimulus package will slow things down.